flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

   - project-centric + lockfile, instead of central named envs you manually activate
   - no `conda init` block bloating your `.bashrc` — it just adds `pixi` to your `PATH`
 - `pixi global` installs user-wide tools — cf. conda's base env or `uv tool`
-- Inherits conda's *ecosystem* caveat: conda-forge binaries aren't ABI-compatible with the cluster **modules** — don't mix the two
+- Inherits conda's *ecosystem* caveat: conda-forge packages aren't binary-compatible with the cluster **modules** — don't mix the two

 ## uv or Pixi?

 - Pure-Python / PyPI stack → **uv**
+- Working on cluster: usually **uv**
 - Need non-Python deps from conda-forge (compilers, CUDA, R, …) → **Pixi**
 - Same project-centric mental model either way, so switching is cheap
+- **Caveat**: we (Sciware) don't have much experience with Pixi!
+But it's gaining community traction and seems like a promising option if you're working in the conda ecosystem.